WasmEdge/docs/docs/deploy/crun.md

 # 8.2 Deploy with crun

 The [crun project](https://github.com/containers/crun) has WasmEdge support baked in.
-In this chapter, we will walk you through how to deploy Wasm iamges with crun.
+This chapter will walk you through deploying Wasm images with crun.

 ## Quick start